 However, this model also brings some restrictions regarding possible customizations compared to the classic on-premises model.
-This guide explains the allowed and recommended ways to customize Intershop CaaS.
+This guide explains the recommended ways to customize Intershop CaaS.
 It is targeted to developers and architects who want to extend and modify Intershop functionalities.

 The best customization?
 No customization!